Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

-\end{lemme} \begin{proof} As in \cite[Lemma 2.1]{EHKM}, we rely on the strong stability results from DiPerna-Lions theory about transport equations on $\R^3_+ \times \R^3$ (see \ref{DiPernaLions} in the Appendix).
-In short, it allows to prove the desired estimates for a sequence of smooth distributions $(f_n)$ associated to a sequence of regularized initial data $(f^0_n)_n$ and an approximating sequence of fluid velocities $(u_n)$: the strong stability property of renormalized solutions to the Vlasov equation is then used to recover the estimate for the original solution $(u,f)$.
-We do not detail the argument and we write the proof as if $u$ and $f$ were smooth.
+\end{lem} \begin{proof} As in the proof of the bounds \eqref{loose:mass}--\eqref{max:principle}, we rely on the strong stability results from DiPerna-Lions theory about transport equations on $\R^3_+ \times \R^3$.
+We do not detail the argument and we write the proof as if $u$ and $f_0$ were smooth.
+By Proposition \ref{Prop:formulerep}, we have